Caramel Apple Toffee Crumble Cake layers:

 1 T caramel

 Cook apples and caramel together over low heat until the apples are soft; remove from heat and cool.

 Caramel sauce can be purchased at grocery stores (or my favorite brand is available on Amazon), but if you're up for an adventure and want to make your own - AverieCooks.com is the home of my favorite of all the recipes I've tried so far!
 No caramel recipe is fool-proof, but this one gave me the least trouble with burning and crystalizing.

 1 T clear vanilla extract

 Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with milk until frosting reaches desired consistency.
 Add vanilla and salt and beat until well combined.

-- 1 container of dipping caramel (or bag of caramels to melt down) – I found homemade caramel sauce a little to thin for dipping apples
+- Caramel apple dipping kit (or bag of caramels to melt down) – I found homemade caramel sauce a little to thin for dipping apples

 - skewer for dipping apple in caramel